Lago Ranco, Chile: Hydrography

-The community of Lake Ranco has numerous streams, which belong to the Andean sector of the watershed of the Rio Bueno, Andean valley with 17 210 km ² with a distance of 130 km east–west.
-The river Well get as many tributaries from the south bank by presenting a high rainfall regime and shows characteristics rushing mountain range with nival.1 The river system is good natural drainage of Lake Ranco which is 443 km ² to 69 m and 199 m maximum depth, characterized by being the second largest lake in area within the territory of Lake Ranco nacional.1 fall in water from Lake Maihue with an area of 49 km ² and Huishue, which lie north of Caulle cord.
-Also drains into Lake Ranco Riñinahue River, which rises near the Nevada Mountains, close to the limits of the National Park Puyehue.
+The community of Lake Ranco has numerous streams, which belong to the Andean sector of the watershed of the Rio Bueno, an Andean valley with 17 210 km² and a distance of 130 km east–west.
+The Río Bueno receives many tributaries from the south bank, has a high rainfall regime, and shows characteristics of arushing mountain range with nival influence.
+The river system provides good natural drainage for Lake Ranco, which is 443 km² in areas, lies at 69 m elevation, and has a 199 m maximum depth.
+It is characterized by being the second largest lake in area within the territory of Chile.
+Water flows in from Lake Maihue with an area of 49 km² and from lake Huishue, which lies north of the Caulle cord.
+Also draining into Lake Ranco is the Riñinahue River, which rises near the Nevada Mountains, close to the limits of the Puyehue National Park.

-Buttress Rivers, Deer and Nilahue born north of Puyehue volcano, draining the central sector of the volcanic zone Puyehue - Carr, both rivers join near the volcano Carran, taking the name of Nilahue River, which flows to the east of Lake Ranco.

-In the area of the Cordillera Nevada, born Iculpe River, which empties into the southern shore of Lake Ranco, near the village of Lake Ranco.
+The Buttress (Contrafuerte), Deer (Ciervo), and Nilahue rivers are born north of the Puyehue volcano, draining the central sector of the volcanic zone Puyehue–Carrán.
+Both the Buttress and Deer rivers join near the Carránvolcano, taking the name of the Nilahue River, which flows east of Lake Ranco.
+In the area of the Cordillera Nevada is born the Iculpe River, which empties into the southern shore of Lake Ranco, near the village of Lake Ranco.

-Gray Lake is located in the southwest of the town of Lake Ranco and within the Puyehue National Park, with an approximate area of 9 km ² and 1,000 meters.
-The lake gives rise to the White River, which joins the river Chol Chol, the latter being born of the lagoon Twins.
+Gray Lake is located in the southwest of the commune of Lake Ranco and within Puyehue National Park, with an approximate area of 9 km² and an elevation of 1,000 meters.
+The lake gives rise to the White River, which joins the RíoChol Chol, the latter originating from the Laguna Twins.
 These rivers flow into Lake Huishue.
-Also flows into the lake the stream the Virgin, who was born northwest of Lake Gris.
+Also flowing into Lake Huishue is the stream La Virgin, which is born northwest of Lake Gray.